Flashback: The Impeachment of George Tod

 He moved his family to this region the following year and settled in Youngstown, where he was appointed prosecuting attorney for Trumbull County (Mahoning County had yet to be established).

-It was clear from the start that Tod harbored higher political ambitions – and there was no better place to test these limits than the frontier.
-He had emerged as part of a conservative wing of the Democratic-Republicans, a political faction that supported Thomas Jefferson and was formed during the Early Republic era to counter the influence of the Federalist Party under George Washington and Alexander Hamilton.
+It was clear from the start that Tod harbored higher political ambitions – and there was no better place to pursue these opportunities than the frontier.
+He had emerged as part of a conservative wing of the Democratic-Republicans, a political faction that supported Thomas Jefferson and was formed during the Early Republic era to counter the influence of the Federalist Party and its supporters, such as Alexander Hamilton.

 Jefferson saw the West – in particular the Ohio region – not only as an opportunity to expand the commercial and agricultural interests of the young nation, but also as a means to establish a constituency that would further his own political legacy.

-When Jefferson won the presidential election in 1800, the nature of politics in the Northwest Territory also changed and Tod threw himself into the mix.
+When Jefferson won the presidential election of 1800, the nature of politics in the Northwest Territory also changed and Tod threw himself into the mix.

 Simultaneously, a more liberal branch of the Democratic-Republicans began to assert its influence across the territory.
 Led by Thomas Worthington, then a legislator in the territorial government, the group lobbied aggressively for Ohio statehood while also maneuvering to purge the region of any Federalist influence.